Hybrid dry–hot Extremes prediction and AdapTation

 Half a million people die due to heat stress every year.
 These numbers keep rising as the climate continues to change.
 Heatwaves are becoming more frequent and severe, and disproportionately synchronized with droughts.
 Droughts reduce the ability of the land surface to cool down via evaporation, further enhancing heatwave temperatures.
 Nonetheless, how these compound drought–heatwave events spatially propagate, and their future lethality, remains unclear.
 Counterintuitive findings now indicate that drought can even dampen heatwave deadliness by reducing air humidity.

 Consequently, our ability to forecast dry–hot events and their impacts on human health remains limited.
 Subseasonal timescales, between two weeks and two months, have traditionally been a blind spot: conventional weather forecast models are not tailored to these scales.
-However, the adoption of Artificial Intelligence (AI) may hold the key to filling this gap and reliably predicting the upcoming occurrence of heat stress episodes weeks in advance.
+However, the adoption of Artificial Intelligence (AI) may hold the key to fill this gap and reliably predict the upcoming occurrence of heat stress episodes weeks in advance.
 This would bring enormous societal benefits by enabling emergency planning.

 Project Objectives